PablodlFuente/Radiochromic-Scanning-Tool/README.md

 ### Opening an Image

-1. Click on "File" → "Open" or press Ctrl+O
+1. Click on "File" → "Open"
-2. Select a radiochromic film image file (supported formats: PNG, JPEG, TIFF)
+2. Select a radiochromic film image file (supported formats: TIFF)
 3. The image will be displayed in the main window

 ### Taking Measurements